manju-anandakrishnan/ksfinder-2.0/README.md

 sh assess.sh <br>

 # KSFinder 2.0 predictions
-We generated predictions for all combinations of kianses and substrate_motifs using KSFinder 2.0 and the predictions are available in the Zenodo repository, ksf2_predictions.zip.
+We generated predictions for all combinations of kinases and substrate_motifs using KSFinder 2.0 and the predictions are available in the Zenodo repository, ksf2_predictions.zip.
 If you have run init.sh and set up local workspace as described earlier, then predictions are also available under output/batch folder.

 # To get KSFinder 2.0 predictions for your data, pass the arguments --k, --sp, --sm as required.
 --sp denotes the substrate protein, --sm denotes the phosphomotif (-/+ 4 mer),  --k denotes the kinase <br>